 Mesoma Hammida Onyeagba born in Port Harcourt, Nigeria, and hailing from Enugu State, works in the mediums of painting, textiles and fashion-based art.
 She obtained her BFA at the University of Ottawa and an MFA at the School of the Art Institute of Chicago (SAIC).
 She was awarded the Suzanne Rivard-Le Moyne Award (2022) from uOttawa and the Municipal Art League Fellowship Award (2024) from SAIC, both based on merit.

 I also explore patterns, shapes and colour coordination, delving into the themes of movement, fluidity and tranquility.
 I focus on the dynamic interplay of form on the body (clothing) regarding the subject and in the environment (tapestries and quilts).
-My cultural background influences what I find valuable for collection and creation.
+My Nigerian heritage influences what I find valuable for collection and creation.
 Besides personal narratives, collaborative creativity enriches my practice with the goal to inspire, innovate and connect.